-Tons Of Celebrities Is In House!
+Tons Of Celebrities Are In House!
 Watching Super Bowl In Chrissy Teigen Way

 We see the infamous nip slip

 Live TV caught Chrissy Teigen’s wardrobe malfunction and deliberately exposing a nip slip.
 She decided to go braless and opt to wear a sheer black blouse with a keyhole top and tan duster jacket.
 A Twitter user zoomed in on the briefly exposed nip slip and tweeted it to Chrissy.
-She then responded, “boom goes the dynamite” which got nearly five thousand retweets and over 24 thousand favorites in the same amount of time.
+She then responded, “boom goes the dynamite” which got nearly 5,000 retweets and over 24,000 favorites in the same amount of time.

 boom goes the dynamite https://t.co/WAExp536Q7